cheee123/Surround-View-With-OpenGL/README.md

-# Projective Texture Bowl Grids
+# 360 Surround View Rendering with OpenGL

 The required libraries for this project: GLES(3.0), glfw, glm